kammoji/btctick/README.md

 bash btctick.sh
 </pre>

-The script clones as runnable so simply
+The also script clones as runnable so simply

 <pre>
 chmod 775 btctick.sh
 ./btctick.sh
 </pre>

-will also do.
+will also do in a BASH shell.

 #Update to latest version: